 The type of insurance your lienholder requires depends on the specific company or institution in charge of your loan.
 Because it maintains a claim to the vehicle, a lienholder has the right to determine the type of car insurance you maintain on your vehicle.
 Therefore, it can dictate the level of risk you need to be insured for in case you have an accident.

-To drive a car, you must have minimum car insurance, or liability insurance, in most states—unless you live in New Hampshire or Virginia.
+To drive a car, unless you live in New Hampshire or Virginia.
 However, a lienholder may require more than the minimum amount of insurance.
 It may ask you to include coverage for natural disasters or break-ins, as well as for any accidents that occur.
 These are called comprehensive and collision insurance.

 Comprehensive and collision coverage

 Comprehensive car insurance provides coverage for any damage that occurs while you’re not occupying the vehicle; such as a fallen tree, fire, or a break-in.
 Collision coverage on the other hand provides insurance for your car in the event of an accident.
 This includes an accident with an inanimate object, like a tree or a guardrail, or another vehicle.
 It provides coverage regardless of who caused the accident.

 How to file a claim when you have a lienholder